 The Community Planning Association of Southwest Idaho continues to rely on federal grants to fund its programs.
-Due to various factors, there is some discussion that congress will implement a twenty percent rescission of federal-aid-highway funds that will affect FY2009.
-To accommodate for this potential reduction in revenue a set-aside of \$243,352 was made in revision one of the FY2009 Unified Planning Work Program and Budget.
-It could be well into FY2009 before it is known whether or not a rescission will occur.
+There is still some discussion that congress could implement a rescission of federal aid funds in FY2010.
+It could be well into FY2010 before it is known whether or not a rescission will occur.